b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 The people mentioned in the article are:

 - **Neil Gershenfeld**: The guest of the podcast, a professor at MIT and the director of the Center for Bits and Atoms.
 - **Lex Fridman**: The host of the podcast, an AI researcher at MIT and a popular interviewer.
 - **Richard Feynman**: A Nobel Prize-winning physicist and a pioneer of quantum computing.
 - **Marvin Minsky**: A legendary AI researcher and a co-founder of the MIT Media Lab.
-- **John von Neumann**: A mathematician and a computer scientist who proposed the concept of self-replicating machines.
+- **John von Neumann**: A mathematician and a computer scientist who proposed the concept of self- replicating machines.
 - **Alan Turing**: A mathematician and a computer scientist who invented the Turing machine and the Turing test.
 - **Isaac Asimov**: A science fiction writer and a professor of biochemistry.
 He coined the term "robotics" and created the Three Laws of Robotics.
 - **Stephen Wolfram**: A physicist and a computer scientist who created Mathematica and Wolfram Alpha.
   He is the author of A New Kind of Science.
 - **Elon Musk**: A billionaire entrepreneur and a visionary.
 He is the founder of SpaceX, Tesla, Neuralink, and The Boring Company.
 - **Nick Bostrom**: A philosopher and a futurist.
-He is the author of Superintelligence and the co-founder of the Future of Humanity Institute.
+He is the author of Superintelligence and the co- founder of the Future of Humanity Institute.
 - **Albert Einstein**: A Nobel Prize-winning physicist and a genius.
 He developed the theory of relativity and the famous equation E=mc2.
 - **Max Planck**: A Nobel Prize-winning physicist and a founder of quantum theory.
 He introduced the concept of Planck's constant and Planck's units.
 - **Erwin Schrödinger**: A Nobel Prize-winning physicist and a pioneer of quantum mechanics.
 He formulated the Schrödinger equation and the Schrödinger's cat thought experiment.
 - **Niels Bohr**: A Nobel Prize-winning physicist and a leader of the Copenhagen interpretation of quantum mechanics.
 He proposed the Bohr model of the atom and the principle of complementarity.
 - **Hugh Everett**: A physicist and a creator of the many-worlds interpretation of quantum mechanics.
   He suggested that every quantum measurement results in a branching of the multiverse.
 - **David Deutsch**: A physicist and a founder of the field of quantum computation.
 He is the author of The Fabric of Reality and The Beginning of Infinity.
 - **Leonard Susskind**: A physicist and a co-discoverer of string theory.
 He is the author of The Black Hole War and The Cosmic Landscape.
 - **Brian Greene**: A physicist and a popularizer of science.
 He is the author of The Elegant Universe and The Fabric of the Cosmos.
 - **Stephen Hawking**: A physicist and a cosmologist.
 He is the author of A Brief History of Time and The Theory of Everything.
 He made groundbreaking contributions to black hole physics and quantum gravity.
 - **Roger Penrose**: A mathematician and a physicist.
 He is the author of The Emperor's New Mind and The Road to Reality.
 He won the Nobel Prize for his work on black hole formation and singularity theorems.

 Source: Conversation with Bing, 11/02/2024
 (1) Lex Fridman Podcast - Lex Fridman. https://lexfridman.com/podcast/.